socrata/odn-backend/README.md

 ## Development

 The ODN backend is built using [Node.js](https://nodejs.org/).

-After downloading node,
+After cloning the repository and downloading node, simply run `npm install` from within the project directory to install all dependencies.

 ### Server

-Run `npm install` and then `npm run server` to start the development server at [localhost:3001](http://localhost:3001/).
+Use `npm run server` to start the development server at [localhost:3001](http://localhost:3001/).
+It will automatically restart when the source is changed.

 ### Tests

+REST API tests are written using [Chakram](https://github.com/dareid/chakram).
-Unit tests are available in the `test` directory.
+They are available in the `test` directory.
 Run tests using `npm run test`.

 ### Logging

 [Winston](https://github.com/winstonjs/winston) is used for logging.
 Information about 500 errors is logged to the console and available through the Heroku logs.
-Logging info for client errors is dumped to debug.log.
+Logging info for client errors is dumped to `debug.log`.

 ### Deployment